 The camera below is on the High Plains Environmental Centers property in Loveland, Colorado.
-According to Eric Blewitt, High Plains environmental Natural Areas Manager, Barn Owls have been in the area for several years.
+According to High Plains Environmental Natural Areas staff, Barn Owls have been in the area for several years.

-**We would like to thank The High Plains environmental Center, Rise Broadband and the Nest Company for there assistance with making this owl video possible.
+**We would like to thank The High Plains environmental Center and Rise Broadband for their assistance with making this owl video possible.
 Without there generous donations, this video would not be possible.
 Thank You all very much!

 *****This camera is powered by solar panels and a battery.
 At times this system goes down for a variety of reasons including cloudy days and power outages.
 The camera is often fixed up and running within a few days.